boldbi/bold-bi-docs/docs/faq/how-to-configure-the-bold-bi-with-reverse-proxy-server-the-dmz-in-windows.md

     6. Now, you can access the Bold BI using the reverse proxy IP inside the same network connection.

-4. Then, set the inbound rule for the reverse proxy IP in the Bold BI server machine by following the below steps.
+4. Then, set the inbound rule for the reverse proxy IP on the Bold BI server machine by following the steps below.

     1. Go to Start > Run and type `firewall.cpl`.
-The Windows Firewall window opens.
+The Windows Firewall window will open.

     2. Click on the `Advanced Settings` link on the left pane.
-The Windows Firewall with an Advanced Security window opens.
+The Windows Firewall with Advanced Security window will open.

     3. Click on the `Inbound Rules` option.